 You’d think New Yorkers would know this already, and many probably do.
 But this warning bears repeating: Among the greatest correctable risks to American health is a diet of unhealthy processed food.
 It leads invariably to obesity, which is becoming a national epidemic.
 Obesity has been proven to encourage — not merely increase the risk, but actually encourage — heart disease, diabetes, and a host of other chronic health issues.

 One fast-food chain made the news recently by telling its employees: “While convenient and economical for a busy lifestyle, fast foods are typically high in calories, fat, saturated fat, sugar, and salt and may put people at risk for becoming overweight.”
 Yet millions of Americans eat a fast food meal every day.

 The Bad News Burger

 Red meat in moderation isn’t necessarily bad for your body.
-New York City gastroenterologists recommend eating red meat no more than three or four times a week.
 But a fast food meal of a burger, fries, and a soft drink typically has lots of fat and almost no fiber.
 This one meal contributes nearly all of your recommended daily allowance (RDA) for fat and sodium without supplying any of the vital nutrients and complex carbohydrates your body craves.

 Complex carbohydrates, as found in starchy vegetables and whole grain bread, help lower your cholesterol, improve your digestion and reduce the risk of heart disease and some types of cancer.
 A healthy diet includes a balance of complex carbohydrates, protein, fruits and vegetables, and a serving of dairy.
 Fast food provides none of these.

 Salt in the Wound

 As if fast food wasn’t bad enough for you already, it’s also high in sodium, contributing to high blood pressure and strokes.
 In addition, fast food, like many processed foods, often contains trans fat.
 Eating trans fats raises your bad cholesterol (the low-density lipoproteins or LDLs), which increases your risk of heart disease.